riot-ci/RIOT/tests/pkg_tensorflow-lite/README.md

 microcontrollers:
-- The default example, `mnist` contains a complete example to perform hand-written digit recognition: it shows how to train a very simple MLP (Multi-Layer Perceptron) model and how to reuse in a RIOT application.
+- The default example, `mnist` contains a complete example to perform hand-written digit recognition: it shows how to train a very simple MLP (Multi-Layer Perceptron) model and how to reuse it in a RIOT application.
   The code of this example is provided as an external module in the [mnist](mnist) directory.
 - The other example, [Hello World](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/experimental/micro/examples/hello_world),